What is lymphedema?

 How many people are affected in Canada?

 Prevalence estimates should be viewed as representing ranges rather than precise figures.
-However, it is estimated that 1 million Canadians are impacted by lymphedema.
+However, it is estimated that more than 1.25 million Canadians are impacted by lymphedema.
 Click here for an article by two leading Canadian lymphedema experts discussing the rising prevalence of lymphedema in Canada.

 Hope for the future